qjesse/Scripts/README.md

 # Scripts
 A collection of scripts for Powershell.
 Typically relating to Office 365.
+I like the idea of making my scripts interactive but I cannot gaurantee that to be the case for every single one.
+Hope you find some use cases for these!

-### editUserInformation.ps1
+## editUserInformation.ps1
----

 Uses Connect-AzureAD to connect to your organization and from there prompts you for input of what you'd like to do for editing a particular user.
 Only supports being able to change phone extension, job title, and their password.